iCell/Heimdall/README.md

 Simply include the following line in your Cartfile

 ```
-github "henrinormak/Heimdall"
+github "iCell/Heimdall"
 ```

-Note that Heimdall produces two frameworks in the Carthage build directory - `Heimdall.framework` and `CommonCrypto.framework`, you only need to include/embed `Heimdall.framework` into your project.
+~~Note that Heimdall produces two frameworks in the Carthage build directory - `Heimdall.framework` and `CommonCrypto.framework`, you only need to include/embed `Heimdall.framework` into your project.~~

+Xcode 10 support `CommonCrypto.framework` natively, you don't need build it by yourself.

 ### Subproject